New ways to learn IT

-Our internal IT organization provides new technology to those who want it and relies on individuals to promote it, as change is often more accepted from peers than when pushed from the top.
+Our global IT organization provides new technology to those who want it and relies on individuals to promote it, as change is often more accepted from peers than when pushed from the top.
 One example is the plan we developed for rolling out Microsoft Teams, a chat-centered collaboration platform that brings together collections of people, content and tools to get things done.
 We are rolling out Teams through phased product deployment and self-paced, self-initiated adoption over a two-year timeline with an end-date cut over.
 Adoption initially is a grassroots process of gradual familiarity and use, with increased and more structured learning pushes closer to full deployment.
 The learning aspects are key as Teams will become an integral capability of Accenture’s digital workforce.

 Make learning compelling and engaging